Cabinet / Bargeño

 Material: Wood (Teak), Metal, Ivory & Turtle Shell

 Dimensions (cm): 62,5 x 109,6 x 38,2

 Inv. no.: PD0402

-The origin and true meaning of the word ‘bargueño’ is unknown.
-Traditionally, the origin of the name is attributed to the people of Bargas (Toledo), supposedly the main producer of this type of furniture; or to a prestigious Cabinet-maker from Toledo called Vargas.
-However, the term ‘Bargueño’ was used for the first time in 1872, in the Catalogue of Spanish Artistic Objects from the Victoria and Albert Museum, and was admitted by to the Royal Academy of Language in 1914.
+The origins and true meaning of the word “bargueño” is unknown.
+Traditionally, the origins of the name is attributed to the people of Bargas (province of Toledo) – supposedly the main producer of this type of furniture – or to a prestigious cabinet-maker from Toledo named Vargas.

 The term “bargueño” was firstly used in 1872, by Juan Facundo Riaño, in the “Catalogue of the Art Objects of Spanish production” of the Victoria and Albert Museum (London) and was admitted by the Real Academia Española (Royal Spanish Academy) in 1914.